-.1 A permitted accessory use/building shall be defined as any buildings, structures or a use which is customarily accessory to the principal use of the site, but only if the principal permitted use or discretionary use has been established unless otherwise specified in Section 4.3.

-- .2 Setbacks and general performance standards for accessory buildings shall meet the same requirements as the principal use or building. - .3 Manure applications associated with livestock and agricultural composting are considered accessory to an agricultural operation where the spreading occurs on the parcel in which it is produced or on other lands included in the Agricultural Operation. - .4 Facilities for the direct sale of crops grown by the agricultural operation including orchards and market gardens shall be considered as an accessory use to a farmstead or agricultural residence in the Agricultural Resource District. - .5 Large accessory buildings used for such uses as Ag-related light manufacturing, assembly or machine shops are a discretionary use and shall be located adjacent to a developed all-season road. - .6 Mobile Storage Containers such as Sea Cans are accommodated as an accessory as either a permitted or discretionary use.
+- .1 A permitted accessory use/building shall be defined as any buildings, structures or a use which is customarily accessory to the principal use of the site, but only if the principal permitted use or discretionary use has been established unless otherwise specified in Section 4.3. - .2 Setbacks and general performance standards for accessory buildings shall meet the same requirements as the principal use or building. - .3 Manure applications associated with livestock and agricultural composting are considered accessory to an agricultural operation where the spreading occurs on the parcel in which it is produced or on other lands included in the Agricultural Operation. - .4 Facilities for the direct sale of crops grown by the agricultural operation including orchards and market gardens shall be considered as an accessory use to a farmstead or agricultural residence in the Agricultural Resource District. - .5 Accessory Buildings shall be located adjacent to a developed all-season road. - .6 Mobile Storage Containers such as Sea Cans are accommodated as an accessory building.